-Let’s face it – insurance isn’t a particularly sexy subject, but that doesn’t mean insurance content can’t be engaging and highly relevant to people’s lives.
+Let’s face it – insurance isn’t always seen as the moist exciting of industries, but that doesn’t mean insurance content can’t be engaging and highly relevant to people’s lives.

 As a sector, you might think there’s not a lot that distinguishes one brand from another (especially on the comparison sites).
 But research indicates that it’s the small interactions that make all the difference.
 Insurance brands need to be there for their customers at every stage of the consumer journey.

 So, does this mean content marketing is a solution for insurance companies?
 We think so.

 Content marketing is a way to sell more products by being useful and relevant to prospective customers via blogs, video, social media and pretty much any other type of online content.
 We use the word “sell” advisedly because this is not a hard sales approach.
 Instead, it’s about being there as a guiding hand through the decision making process with good advice and clear information.

 Neil Patel, one of the world’s top content marketers said a content marketing strategy can increase traffic by 142%.
 That’s impressive, but how?

 In general content marketing for insurance companies can be great for: